 The following are definitions of services that are offered in the Kansas CDDO Coalition area.
 The CDDO affiliates with Community Service Providers (CSPs) to make available as many of these services as possible.
 An individual may or may not be able to access a particular type of service depending on the availability, limitations of that service, the funding the individual has available, and the amount of funding available to the CDDO.

-A Funding Request must be submitted to the CDDO’s Funding Committee to begin or increase the amount of services.
+A Funding Request must be submitted to the CDDO’s Funding Committee.
 Your Case Manager will assist you with understanding and maneuvering through this process.